momentics/NanoVNA-X/README.md

 ## Acknowledgment and Disclaimer

-- Profound thanks to @DiSlord for the original firmware text and the foundations that significantly inspired and enabled the start of this new firmware project.
+- Profound thanks to [@DiSlord](https://github.com/DiSlord/) for the original firmware text and the foundations that significantly inspired and enabled the start of this new firmware project.
 - This firmware evolves rapidly and, with each daily change, diverges further from the original implementation.
 - The original codebase was exceptionally feature‑rich; to make ongoing development feasible, the SD subsystem has been temporarily removed to reduce complexity and unblock core refactoring.
-- The SD subsystem will return once the key features are implemented as originally envisioned and the architecture is ready to support it cleanly.
+The SD subsystem will return once the key features are implemented as originally envisioned and the architecture is ready to support it cleanly.

+## What Makes NanoVNA-X Different

+- **Predictable, event-driven architecture.** The sweep engine, UI, USB CDC shell, and measurement DSP cooperate through the ChibiOS event bus and watchdog-guarded timeouts.
+A hung codec, synthesiser, or PC host can no longer freeze the instrument mid-calibration.
+- **Measurement-focused DMA budget.** SPI LCD transfers and TLV320 I²S captures use DMA, while the UART console was intentionally moved to an IRQ driver so that DMA channels are always available for RF data paths.
+- **Unique USB identity by default.** Every unit now enumerates with a serial number derived from its MCU unique ID (Config → Mode → *USB DEVICE UID* still allows opting out for legacy workflows).

 ## Improvements
-The firmware has undergone significant re-architecture and stabilization since the @DiSlord release, focusing on responsiveness, standalone usability, and performance on memory-constrained hardware.
+The firmware has undergone significant re-architecture and stabilization since the [@DiSlord](https://github.com/DiSlord/) release, focusing on responsiveness, standalone usability, and performance on memory-constrained hardware.

 ### Firmware Stability and Responsiveness
 The core of the firmware was reworked from blocking calls to a fully asynchronous, event-driven architecture using ChibiOS primitives (Mailboxes, Events, and Semaphores).
 * **Non-Blocking USB:** The USB CDC (serial) stack is now fully asynchronous.
 The firmware no longer hangs if a host PC connects, disconnects, or stalls during a data transfer.
 This resolves the most common source of device freezes.
-* **Timeout-Driven Recovery:** Critical subsystems, including the measurement engine and I2C bus, are guarded by timeouts.
+* **Timeout-Driven Recovery:** Critical subsystems, including the measurement engine and I²C bus, are guarded by timeouts.
 A stalled operation will no longer lock up the device; instead, the subsystem attempts to recover cleanly.
 * **RTOS-based Concurrency:** Busy-wait loops and polling have been replaced with efficient RTOS-based signaling, reducing CPU load and improving battery life.
 The measurement thread, UI, and USB stack now cooperate without race conditions or deadlocks.
-* **USB Handshake:** The shell prompt (`ch>`) is now sent *before* the welcome banner, improving compatibility with host software like NanoVNA-Saver.

 * **Persistent State:** Key settings like IF bandwidth and electrical delay are now saved to flash memory alongside calibrations.
 * **UI/Sweep Sync:** The UI and sweep engine are now decoupled.
 The UI remains responsive even during complex calculations, and on-screen data is always synchronized with the underlying measurement state.

 ### Performance and Resource Management
-* **Link-Time Optimization (LTO):** The firmware is now built with LTO enabled, resulting in a smaller binary and improved performance.
 * **Targeted Memory Optimization:** Static RAM consumption has been significantly reduced, especially for the 16 kB STM32F072 (NanoVNA-H) target.
 This was achieved by tuning buffer sizes, disabling features like trace caching on low-memory models, and moving key buffers to CCM RAM on the STM32F303.
 * **Strategic DMA Usage:** The DMA architecture was refined to prioritize measurement stability.
 DMA is used for the most demanding data paths:
     *   **LCD Interface (SPI):** Ensures smooth, high-speed UI and graph rendering.
-    *   **Measurement Pipeline (I2S):** Guarantees sample delivery from the codec without dropping data.
+    *   **Measurement Pipeline (I²S):** Guarantees sample delivery from the codec without dropping data.
     *   To free up DMA channels for these critical tasks, the **UART console was intentionally moved to a non-DMA, interrupt-driven driver.** This prevents resource conflicts and prioritizes measurement integrity.

 ### New Features and Capabilities
 * **PLL Stabilization:** The Si5351 synthesizer programming sequence was optimized to reduce frequency overshoot and drift, improving measurement repeatability, especially at the start of a sweep.
+* **Deterministic USB serial numbers:** The firmware now enables the USB unique-ID mode at boot, so every unit enumerates with a stable serial number that host software (NanoVNA-App, NanoVNA Saver, etc.) can display without extra configuration.

 ### Build and Development Workflow
 * **Automated Versioning:** The firmware version is now automatically embedded during the build process from a single `VERSION` file.